Request A Free Estimate

 1. Damaged Roofing

 Bats frequently find their way into attics by squeezing past damaged or rotting shingles.
+Even the most minor roof damage could create an opening big enough for a bat.
 Along with their ability to squeeze through tiny openings, bats can also push through rotting wood to make their own entry points.

 2. Vents

-Vents are the perfect roost for bats because they’re dark, warm, sheltered, and secluded.
-Bats are very good at finding and accessing home vents.
+Vents are the perfect roost for bats.
 Sometimes, bats fly all the way through the vent and into your space.
-Luckily, keeping bats out of your vents is relatively easy!
+Luckily, keeping bats out of your vents is relatively easy.
 Invest in vent covers.
 Bat vent covers fit over the end of your vents outside and prevent animals from flying inside.
-You may have to replace vent covers once every couple years.
+Plan on replacing vent covers every couple of years.

 3. Chimneys

-Chimneys are a popular bat roost.
-Bats fly inside because chimneys are warm, protected, and easily accessible.
+An ideal roost is dark, secluded, sheltered, and easily accessible to bats but not their predators.
+Chimneys satisfy these requirements, which is why bats roost in them so frequently.
+Bats hide inside chimneys until dusk, when they leave to hunt.
 Once inside, they might use chimneys as permanent homes and even raise their young inside.
 Bats may even decide to fly down the chimney and into your home.

 How to Keep Bats Out of Your Attic: Chimney Covers